laracroft-leo/Computing-project/README.md

 # Reproduce Experiments
 Download the .ipynb file, manually upload it to Google Colab, and then you can run everything automatically with a single click.

+# Contact
+If you have any questions about the code or experiments, please open an issue or contact me at wuy176@uni.coventry.ac.uk